-- Daniela Hempen, 12-month Lecturer.
+- Daniela Hempen, Lecturer.
 Medieval German literature and culture; 19th century German women’s writings.

 - Jason Lieblang, Instructor I. Culture of the Weimar Republic; masculinities; comics; second-language acquisition. (can serve as graduate mentor)

-- Angelika Struch, Instructor I and Language Course TA Supervisor.
+- Angelika Struch, Senior Instructor and Language Course TA Supervisor.
 Second-language acquisition. (can serve as graduate mentor)